 If the Core Network Assistance Information IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, store this information in the UE context and use it for e.g. the RRC_INACTIVE state decision and RNA configuration for the UE and RAN paging if any for a UE in RRC_INACTIVE state, as specified in TS 38.300 [8].

-If the RRC Inactive Transition Report Request IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, store this information in the UE context and
+If the RRC Inactive Transition Report Request IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, store this information in the UE context.

-- report to the AMF the RRC state of the UE when the UE enters or leaves RRC_INACTIVE state in case the RRC Inactive Transition Report Request IE is set to "subsequent state transition report"; or

-- send one RRC INACTIVE TRANSITION REPORT message but no subsequent messages if the UE is in RRC_CONNECTED state and the RRC Inactive Transition Report Request IE is set to "single RRC connected state report", or

-- send one RRC INACTIVE TRANSITION REPORT message plus one subsequent RRC INACTIVE TRANSITION REPORT message when the RRC state transitions to RRC_CONNECTED state if the UE is in RRC_INACTIVE state and the RRC Inactive Transition Report Request IE is set to "single RRC connected state report", or

-- stop reporting to the AMF the RRC state of the UE in case the RRC Inactive Transition Report Request IE is set to "cancel report".

 If the New Security Context Indicator IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall use the information as specified in TS 33.501 [13].

 Upon reception of the PATH SWITCH REQUEST ACKNOWLEDGE message the NG-RAN node shall store the received Security Context IE in the UE context and the NG-RAN node shall use it as specified in TS 33.501 [13].